anette1983/project-team_developer_007_react/README.md

 ## Backend info

-This application uses it's own backend created by our team with Node.js and MongoDB.
+This application uses its own backend created by our team with Node.js and MongoDB.
 The server manages collections of recipes and users, providing authentication/authorization, email verification, and the ability to work with images.